yvettecook/FAAST/README.md

 * Trains will travel from station to station
 * Inside of a station, when the train stops, passangers will alight and enter the carriages of the train
 * A passagnge will touch in at the station, and touch out at the destination station
-* Each coach of a train can hold up to 40 passagers
+* Each coach of a train can hold up to 40 passengers
 * Each train is made of a number of coaches

 ####Tools Used